 Stage and commit all changes to already existing commit:

 git commit -a --amend

-Push changes to remote master on gerrit (default method):
+Push changes to remote main branch on gerrit (default method):

 refs/publish is deprecated, we now push to